bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-8.md

 ## Hardware
-MYD-Y6ULX board have an RS485 interface(J10).You need connect the A，B signal wire to another RS485 device or USB to RS485 converter.
+MYD-Y6ULX board have a RS485 interface(J10.3 for RS485-A, J10.4 for RS485-B).You need connect the A，B signal wire to another RS485 device or USB to RS485 converter.

 ## Software